Kiandra Insights

 2. Vendor Dependency

 Relying on specific vendors or proprietary technologies can be risky if those vendors discontinue support or fail to keep pace with industry advancements.
-This can leave organisations with outdated or unsupported systems.
+This can leave organisations with outdated technology or unsupported systems.

 3. Integration Challenges